toshi-search/Toshi/README.md

   ]'
   ```

-If everything succeeded we should receive a `201 CREATED` from this request and if you look in the data directory you configured you
-should now see a directory for the `test_index` you just created.
+If successful you should receive a `201 CREATED` response and the `data` directory should now contain a directory for the `test_index` you just created.

-Now we can add some documents to our index.
-The options field can be omitted if a user does not want to commit on every document addition, but for completeness it is included here:
+Now you can add documents to our index.
+The `options` field can be omitted if a user does not want to commit on every document addition, but for completeness it is included here:

 ```bash
 curl -X PUT \